What's New?

 WM_CLOSE and forcible closure using the "<Timeout=xxx>" option - see

-the keyword reference section
+keyword reference section

 for more information.
 (Prior versions just issued WM_CLOSE messages